Kombucha Set by Bärbucha / English

-When you buy this Set & you still want to learn more about Kombucha brewing than you can join our Facebook group called Kombucha & Jun in Europe
+When you buy this Set, and you still want to learn more about Kombucha brewing, then you can join our Facebook group called Kombucha & Jun in Europe

 Almost, just like you would make it at home.

-And since we normally run Kombucha workshops in our place, we also know the problems that people can encounter during home brewing.
-This way, it is easier for us to give advise & to help with possible problems.
+This way, we know the problems that people can encounter during home brewing.
+This way, it is easier for us to give advise, and to help with possible problems.

-We hope that this is enough to help you make up your mind & to decide on choosing our Kombucha Set!
+We hope that this is enough to help you make up your mind, and to decide on choosing our Kombucha Set!

 For our Set with German Instructions, please click here

 To learn about our other Sets, please click below: